MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/screen-templates/calendar-screen-reference.md

 ---
-title: "Reference for the calendar-screen template for canvas apps | Microsoft Docs"
+title: Reference for the calendar-screen template for canvas apps | Microsoft Docs
 description: Understand details of how the calendar-screen template for canvas apps works in PowerApps.
 author: emcoope-msft
 manager: kvivek